xu-shawn/Schoenemann/README.md

 1. e4 e5 2.
 Nf3 Nc6 3.
 Bb5 f5 4. d4 fxe4 5.
 Nxe5 Nxe5 6. dxe5 c6 7.
 Nc3 *
 ```
 in this it seems that white is hanging a bishop but is not worst.
+It has currently a strenght about ~2660 Elo (Tested againtst Laser 1.7 STC)

 # How it works
-Currently it is using a NNUE with 128 Hidden Layers and Leela data and uses a simple Alpha-Beta Search.
+Currently it is using a NNUE with 512 Hidden Layers and Leela data and uses a simple Alpha-Beta Search.

 # Install
 Type